TinyLittleMaggie/maggiegong.com/_posts/2020-12-31-moving-day.md

   - _**Projects**_ typically take a few weeks or sometimes a few months to complete.
 They are often directly related to my long-term goal.

-  - _**Experiments**_ are smaller projects that take anywhere from an afternoon to a few days. _Experiments_ can be about anything: learning new skills, trying out new tools, or just goofing around.
+  - _**Experiments**_ are smaller projects that take anywhere from an afternoon to a few days to complete. _Experiments_ can be about anything: learning new skills, trying out new tools, or just goofing around.

   - Unlike _Projects_ and _Experiments_ where I write about things I have _done_, _**Thoughts**_ is a "miscellaneous" category where I can write about anything I want.